 (2) A call for applications for promotion will be emailed to all staff at least four weeks before the closing date for applications.
-Potential applicants should seek the advice of their supervisor before submitting an application.
+Potential applicants must consult with their supervisor and Head of Work Unit before submitting an application.

 (3) Applications are to be lodged electronically with the Director, Human Resources by the advertised closing date.
 Applications must include:

-(4) Other material verifying the claims made in the application for promotion may be forwarded to the Promotions Committee Secretary.
+(4) Applicants may provide other material, in addition to their application, verifying the claims made in the application for promotion.
+This material will be held by the Committee Secretary and made available to panel members if requested.
 Only material, which is directly referred to in the application, should be included and must not exceed 12 items.